khinsen/leibniz/README.md

 (given that it's Turing-complete), it is still insufficient to express many aspects of computational science in a sufficiently concise and convenient form.

-For a first contact with Leibniz, I suggest studying the examples under `leibniz-library`, and reading `leibniz-library/quick-guide.md`.
-Readers interested in the implementation should start by looking at the file `notes.md` for an overview of the code structure.
+For a first contact with Leibniz, I suggest studying the [examples](http://khinsen.net/leibniz-examples/)  and reading [the manual](http://khinsen.net/leibniz/) Readers interested in the implementation should start by looking at the file `notes.md` for an overview of the code structure.